krists/system_settings/README.md

 System Settings admin panel is precompiled at gem's build time.
 So it does not require any Javascript runtime and can be used with api-only Rails applications.

 If you would like to store your settings somewhere else than `config/system_settings.rb` you can use ENV variable `SYSTEM_SETTINGS_PATH` to specify custom path.

+## Using System Settings in tests

+Your test suite probably clears database before/after every test example.
+Fortunately is very easy to load fresh settings from configuration file.
+It can be done by running `SystemSettings.load`.
+And if you modify settings values in test example you can reset to defaults with `SystemSettings.reset_to_defaults`.

 ## Development